FN Model 1949: Production lifetime

-Luxembourg was the fourth country to order the SAFN 1949 rifles, with the first order placed on October 4, 1950 and taking possession of the first 1,500 rifles by May 5, 1951.
+Luxembourg was the fourth country to order the SAFN 1949 rifles, with the first order placed on October 4, 1950, and taking possession of the first 1,500 rifles by May 5, 1951.
 The Grand Duchy of Luxembourg would eventually purchase a total of 6,306 rifles, including rifles specifically for Luxembourg's Gendarmerie, which were FN-49s that comprised standard models, training cut-away rifles, and sniper variants, all in caliber .30-06 Springfield.
 The Luxembourg models, except for the Gendarmerie contract, were sold as surplus in the United States.
 Some were distributed to purchasers in larger US chain retail outlets.
 The Luxembourg models are sought after for two reasons: first, because of the particularly good condition of the Luxembourg surplus rifles; and second, because these FN-49 rifles were chambered for the .30-06 Springfield, a cartridge popular in the US sport shooting and hunting communities.
 Very few .30-06 FN-49 rifles from other contracts have been imported into the United States, making the Luxembourg rifles the only affordable option for an FN-49 in that caliber.

-Indonesia, the Belgian Congo, and Colombia would make up the fifth to seventh contracts, all produced in caliber .30-06.
+Indonesia, the Belgian Congo, and Colombia would make up the fifth to seventh contracts, all produced in caliber .30-06 Springfield.

-Argentina requested the eighth contract, ordering 5,536 SAFN 1949 rifles in caliber 7.65×53mm Argentine on July 29, 1953 for use by the Argentine Navy after an initial order of one test rifle in 1948.
+Argentina requested the eighth contract, ordering 5,536 SAFN 1949 rifles in caliber 7.65×53mm Argentine on July 29, 1953, for use by the Argentine Navy after an initial order of one test rifle in 1948.

-Several prototypes were made in other calibers, including at least five in 6.5×55mm for testing in Sweden, one in caliber 7.5×54mm French for testing in Syria, one in caliber .30-06 for testing in the United States, and one in caliber 7.62×51mm NATO for Brazil.
+Several prototypes were made in other calibers, including at least five in 6.5×55mm Swedish for testing in Sweden, one in caliber 7.5×54mm French for testing in Syria, one in caliber .30-06 Springfield for testing in the United States, and one in caliber 7.62×51mm NATO for testing in Brazil.

 A very small yet unknown quantity of commercial rifles chambered in .30-06 were imported to the US and Australia by Browning some time during the 1960s.
 These rifles are incredibly rare and few examples have been documented.
 They are configured with a polished checkered stock with a rollover cheek piece and side mount.